kilfour/QuickFuzzr/Docs/B_Reference/D_Configuration/Methods/ConfigrRetryLimit.md

 ```csharp
  Configr.RetryLimit(256);
 ```
-- Sets the global retry limit used by generators.
+- Sets the global retry limit used by fuzzrs.
 - Throws when trying to set limit to a value lesser than 1.
 - Throws when trying to set limit to a value greater than 1024.
 ```text